tebogo-m/zillow-usa-project/README.md

 - This inflation-adjusted analysis shows only 5 of the 10 most impacted states have truly recovered, meaning 50% remain in recovery.
 - Of the inflation-adjusted recoveries no recoveries occurred earlier than 10 years after the start of the housing market crash in 2007.
 - The inflation adjustment pushes back the previously observed nominal home value recovery by 1-2 years.
 - Taking this trend into account, states that have not yet achieved an inflation-adjusted recovery could potentially recover within the next five years if market conditions continue to remain favourable.

+***Further Considerations***

+Outside of these insights, there are multiple factors that determine home values within a country.
+Another key factor which has not been explored in this analysis yet could have had a very strong impact on 1-bedroom home value recovery is the boom of Airbnb over the past 2 decades.
+Although this dataset only takes Covid-19 pandemic as the main catalyst for the recovery observed, other factors should not be discounted.